 Pins are small cylindrical pieces of metal.
 Standard pins are smooth on all sides.
 There are a number of other pin types, including spools, serrated, and mushroom, that make locks more difficult to pick open.

 The set of pins that engage directly with the key are called the key pins.

-When the proper key is inserted into the keyway and engages each of the pin chambers, the driver pins are lifted by the key and the key pins just above the shear line.
+When the proper key is inserted into the keyway and engages each of the pin chambers, the driver pins are lifted by the key, and the key pins are just above the shear line.

 - Sheer line: The sheer line is where the plug and case or bible meet.